SAFE Protocol

 We can’t continue allowing our children's health and education to suffer because of their homeless situation.
 We want homeless households to experience a continuity of support so that they can one day move back into settled housing.

-While the SAFE campaign is working to change the Children's Wellbeing and Schools Bill, we are hoping Local Authorities are able to take the brave new step in immediately implementing this new notification process.
-Some councils have already begun to notify and we welcome conversations with others to assist in this new process.
+We are hoping that Local Authorities are able to take the brave new step in immediately implementing this new notification process.
+Some councils have already begun to notify, and we welcome conversations with others to assist in this new process.